Bedirhan233/Vr-FishCream/README.md

 ## Kids and parents
 The goal for the kid and parent was simple.
-At kiosk place kid will go for his ice cream.
-When he get his order right, he wait for his sibling to be done and leave with parent.
+At the kiosk, the kid would go get his ice cream.
+Once he got his order right, he would wait for his sibling to finish and then leave with the parent.

 ![ezgif-5-4d61519bed](https://github.com/user-attachments/assets/534b9ed6-c320-4c4b-bdc6-c82e22f44633)

-I thought enum was the perfect system for this so I made a enum system with get and set.
+I thought an enum was the perfect solution for this, so I created an enum system with getters and setters.

 ```csharp
 public KidStates kidState